YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that $ETRAP contained invalid M code or caused a run time error.

 Action: Check the $ETRAP variable.
 To get more information about the errors- SET $ZTRAP to empty string, and a temporary variable to the contents of $ETRAP.
 Then, SET $ETRAP to "BREAK" and XECUTE the temporary variable.
-It is best to keep the source code in $ETRAP simple if $ZTRAP is an empty string, since ETRAP specifies a string that YottaDB/GT.M invokes upon encountering an exception condition.
+It is best to keep the source code in $ETRAP simple if $ZTRAP is an empty string, since ETRAP specifies a string that YottaDB invokes upon encountering an exception condition.

 -------------------
 ERRWEXC